SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 2.2.1 Add NuGet Reference

-To use the PostgreSQL connector, you need to add a reference to the appropriate [Steeltoe Connector NuGet package](#steeltoe-connector-reference) and your choice of PostgreSQL package between [Npgsql](https://www.nuget.org/packages/Npgsql/) and [Npgsql.EntityFrameworkCore.PostgreSQL](https://www.nuget.org/packages/Npgsql.EntityFrameworkCore.PostgreSQL/).
+To use the PostgreSQL connector, add your choice of PostgreSQL package between [Npgsql](https://www.nuget.org/packages/Npgsql/) and [Npgsql.EntityFrameworkCore.PostgreSQL](https://www.nuget.org/packages/Npgsql.EntityFrameworkCore.PostgreSQL/) as you would if you weren't using Steeltoe.
+Then, add a reference to the appropriate [Steeltoe Connector NuGet package](#steeltoe-connector-reference).

+>NOTE: Steeltoe does not currently include direct support for PostgreSQL with Entity Framework 6

 ### 2.2.2 Configure Settings